kovasky/bytepusher/README.md

 # BytePusher Virtual Machine

-BytePusher Virtual Machine created in Python using Pygame and Numpy
+BytePusher Virtual Machine created in Python using Pygame and Numpy; in C++ using SDL2.

 ## Description